CSC-DevOps/profile/README.md

 opunit profile CSC-DevOps/profile:519.yml
 ```

 The resulting output might look something like this image below.
-The green checks ✔️ indicate that a check was passed, while the red x ❌ indicate that a check failed.
+The green check ✔️ indicates that a check was passed, while the red x ❌ indicates that a check failed.

 For example, the first check will validate whether the version of node.js satisties the semver requirement of being at least `^10.x.x` or greater.